Getting Rid of Our Stuff

 Everything goes into one of four categories:

-Keep: If something is easily replaceable, even if we love it, we'll sell it and replace it when we settle back into a permanent place.
-To keep an item, it must be irreplaceable because it’s rare, expensive or hard to find, or it’s memorabilia.
+If something is easily replaceable, even if we love it, we'll sell it and replace it when we settle back into a permanent place.
+To keep an item, it must be irreplaceable because it’s rare, expensive, really hard to find, or it’s memorabilia.
 Anything labeled as keep is still only a “maybe keep”.
 Nothing is final until packed and stored away.

-Sell: We'll try to sell what we can through avenues such as craigslist, eBay, Etsy and yard sales.
+We'll try to sell what we can through avenues such as craigslist (like our car), eBay, Etsy and yard sales.
 However, we'll keep in mind the value of the time and energy that goes into selling the item versus the return cash we'll get for it.
-If it isn’t worth our time we'll donate or give it away.
+If it isn’t worth our time, we'll donate or give it away.

-Donate/give away: Somethings just aren’t worth selling or probably won’t sell.
+Somethings just aren’t worth selling or probably won’t sell.
 Sadly, we don’t think anyone will buy a used (and thoroughly disinfected) bidet.
+(Shannon here!
+Fortunately, our friends gladly took it off our hands and recycled it in their restroom!)

 Where to Start?